 Net Neutrality is continuing to get a lot press, so I have attempted to gather various sources of information that I have found and put it all here.
 Adam Livingstone of BBC Newsnight recently wrote an article, " BitTorrent: Shedding no tiers , " where he made several good points.
 First he starts with an analogy about driving your car down the road, and as you get closer to a place of business, your car begins to slow down.
 And if you turn around, it speeds back up.
 Later Mr. Livingstone puts a different twist on the analogy -- instead of losing speed going to the same store, when you go to a rival store, your car goes faster.
 From that perspective, as long as the speed to the first store is reasonable -- but it's not resonable to take my broadband speed and slow it down to dial up or worse.
 Mr Livingstone also introduced a new, interesting concept, Cachelogic, which is used to speed up content delivery in a P2P environment.
-I wont go into the detail
+I wont go into the details

 Showing posts from May, 2006